nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 tags: [appointments,use_case]
 sidebar: appointments_sidebar
 permalink: appointments_use_case_retrieve_a_patients_appointments.html
-summary: "Use case for retrieval of a patient's appointments from an organisation."
+summary: "Use case for retrieval of a patient's appointments from an organisation"
 ---

 ## Use case ##

-This specification describes a single use case enabling the consumer to retrieve a patient's future appointment bookings from a targeted Provider system.
+This specification describes a single use case enabling the consumer to retrieve a patient's future appointment bookings from a targeted provider system.

 {% include important.html content="The Appointment Management capability pack is aimed at administration of a patient's appointments.
 As part of information governance (IG) requirements the view of a patient's appointments has been restricted to only viewing future appointments.
 Additional details are available on the [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}